samayo/bulletproof/README.md

 // get the json format value of all the above information
 $image->getJson();
 ````
-#### Using getters and setters together
+#### Setting limits and Getting properties together
-To set and get image info, before and after image upload, use as:
+To set and get image info, before or after image upload, use as:
 ````php
 <?php